escience-academy/2021-05-17-ssi-ml/index.md

 {% include install_instructions/python.html %}

 <h3>Instructions for 'Introduction to Machine Learning with scikit-learn' </h3>
-For this workshop, you need to have Python 3 installed.
-We work with Jupyter notebooks.
-See the instructions for the Intro to Python workshop on how to install Jupyter with Anaconda.
+For this workshop, you need to have Python 3 and Jupyter lab installed.
+See the instructions for the Intro to Python workshop on how to install Python with Anaconda.

 In addition, you need the following python packages:
 - pandas